DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 It would be also a good idea to get the numbers for every type of FX.

-1F is Panning FX with 0 representing -50 (and 0x32 probably representing 0, center)
+1F (dec 31) is Panning FX with 0 representing -50 (and 0x32 probably representing 0, center)